haoni0812/MDA/README.md

 This is the official implementation of our paper:

 **CFReID: Continual Few-shot Person Re-Identification**
-Haoran Ni, Jingkuan Song, et al.
+Hao Ni, Jingkuan Song, et al.
 [[arXiv](https://arxiv.org/abs/2503.18469)]

 This work is an extension of our CVPR 2022 paper: